Towards pedestrian head tracking: A benchmark dataset and a multi-source data fusion network: MDFN

 \subsection{Feature aggregation}

 We have generated the five-source information, and this section will introduce how to aggregate them.
 For the convenience of feature fusion, we use CNN to map the five-source information into the feature space.
-In particular, a pseudo-siamese network (same structure with different weights) is utilized to extract different inputs.
-Then, we perform two feature aggregations at different feature levels.
+In particular, a pseudo-siamese network—designed with the same architecture but using different weights—is employed to extract features from multiple inputs.
+This allows the network to learn complementary representations from diverse sources while maintaining structural consistency.
+After extracting these features, we perform two levels of feature aggregation to effectively combine the information across different feature hierarchies.

-\textbf{First}, we concatenate the five-source features in the channel dimension:
+At the \textbf{first} aggregation level, we concatenate the five distinct features at the channel dimension.
+This can ensure that all feature maps are aligned in the same spatial dimensions while expanding the channel dimension: